larsiusprime/boardgames/dragon_pants/README.md

 by Megan Bednarz and Lars Doucet

 2-6 players
-Playtime ~30 minutes
+Playtime: ~30 minutes